Temples, Tigers, and Tom Yum: A Thailand Itinerary that includes Wat Phra That Doi Suthep

 Your 10-Day Thailand Itinerary That Includes Wat Phra That Doi Suthep

-Ten days in Thailand is like being given a single afternoon to explore the entire Smithsonian — ambitious but not impossible if you prioritize.
+Ten days in Thailand is like being given a single afternoon to explore the entire Smithsonian — ambitious but not impossible if you prioritize among the best places to visit in Thailand.
 This itinerary balances must-see highlights with enough breathing room to preserve your sanity and marriage.
 It’s also perfectly timed to build anticipation for Wat Phra That Doi Suthep, positioning it as the crown jewel midway through your journey, rather than exhausting yourself with a sprint to the mountaintop on day one.

 Days 1-3: Bangkok Beginnings (Or: How To Survive The World’s Most Enthusiastic City)